-''' #include <map> iterator insert( iterator i, const TYPE& pair ); void insert( input iterator start, input iterator end ); pair<iterator, bool> insert( const TYPE& pair ); '''
+''' #include <map> iterator insert( iterator i, const TYPE& pair ); void insert( input iterator start, input iterator end ); pair<iterator,bool> insert( const TYPE& pair ); '''

-- inserts pair after the element at pos (where pos is really just a suggestion as to where pair should go, since sets and maps are ordered), and returns an iterator to that element. - inserts a range of elements from start to end. - inserts pair<key,val>, but only if no element with key key already exists.
-The return value is an iterator to the element inserted (or an existing pair with key key), and a boolean which is true if an insertion took place.
+- inserts pair after the element at pos (where pos is really just a suggestion as to where pair should go, since sets and maps are ordered), and returns an iterator to that element. - inserts a range of elements from start to end. - inserts pair, but only if pair doesn't already exist.
+The return value is an iterator to the element inserted, and a boolean describing whether an insertion took place.

-For example, the following code uses the insert() function (along with the make\pair() function) to insert some data into a map and then displays that data:
+For example, the following code uses the insert() function to insert some data into a map: